gitlabhq/gitlabhq/doc/ci/environments.md

 This example requires that NGINX and GitLab Runner are set up on the server this job will run on.

 NOTE: **Note:**
-See the [limitations](#limitations) section for some edge cases regarding naming of your branches and Review Apps.
+See the [limitations](#limitations) section for some edge cases regarding the naming of your branches and Review Apps.

-The complete example provides the following workflow for developers:
+The complete example provides the following workflow to developers:

 - Create a branch locally.
-- Make changes and commit them
+- Make changes and commit them.
 - Push the branch to GitLab.
 - Create a merge request.

-Behind the scenes, GitLab runner will:
+Behind the scenes, GitLab Runner will:

 - Pick up the changes and start running the jobs.
 - Run the jobs sequentially as defined in `stages`:
   - First, run the tests.
   - If the tests succeed, build the app.
-  - If the build succeeds, the app will be is deployed to an environment with a name specific to the branch.
+  - If the build succeeds, the app is deployed to an environment with a name specific to the branch.

 So now, every branch:

 - Gets its own environment.
-- Is deployed to its own location, with the added benefit of:
+- Is deployed to its own unique location, with the added benefit of:
   - Having a [history of deployments](#viewing-deployment-history).
   - Being able to [rollback changes](#retrying-and-rolling-back) if needed.

-For more information on using the URL, see [Using the environment URL](#using-the-environment-url).
+For more information, see [Using the environment URL](#using-the-environment-url).

 ### Protected environments